Common Ground: A Collaborative Learning Initiative

 This session will establish a foundational framework for developing inclusive curriculum and for recognizing how opportunities for inclusion naturally emerge in outdoor learning environments.
 Participants will engage with resources that support inclusive practice outdoors and will explore a shift in observational stance—examining how we notice, interpret, and respond to children’s experiences in ways that deepen understanding of inclusivity in early childhood outdoor settings.

-Session 3: Building Outdoor Nature Based Curriculum together with a focus on belonging.
+Workshop 3: Building Outdoor Nature Based Curriculum together with a focus on belonging.

 Wednesday, May 13, 2026, 5:45-7:30pm